jchatel/quickmail-next-docs/linkedin/managing-linkedin-import-with-icp-filters.md

 - **Target locations** — import only profiles from specific locations, such as "United States" or "London."

+- **Company Size** - import only profiles based on the company's number of employees.

 - **Open to Work** — import only profiles that are open to work."

 You can add multiple values for each filter type.
 If you add multiple values within the same filter (for example, multiple industries), profiles only need to match at least one of those values.